UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 ### Train the classifier

-Now that we have split our original data set into training and test sets, we can create our $K$-nearest neighbors classifier with only the training set using the technique we learned in the previous chapter.
+Now that we have split our original data set into training and test sets, we can create our K-nearest neighbors classifier with only the training set using the technique we learned in the previous chapter.
 For now, we will just choose the number $K$ of neighbors to be 3, and use only the concavity and smoothness predictors by selecting them from the `cancer_train` data frame.